David-Tam/ML-Bank-Churn/README.md

 It has a dimension of 9998-by-14: 9998 client data points and 14 variables.

 ## 2. Data Visualization
-Info of each variable can be accessed through pir charts.
+Info of each variable can be accessed through pie charts.
+But first of all, let's see how much clients left the bank.

 The "Exited" variable indicates if the client left the bank or not:
 ![alt text](images/2a.png)

+Now let's see all categorical and continuous variables in the dataset.

 ### a) Categorical Variables
 A for-loop is used to visualize all categorical variables.